-The property has been altered/extended in the past to form its current layout.
-The valuation assumes that all necessary Consents and approvals have been obtained.
-These works are mostly historic.
+The property has been altered in the past to form the current layout and our valuation assumes all necessary consents/approvals were obtained.

-Your legal adviser should confirm the exact boundaries and liabilities for shared/common areas.
+Your Legal Advisor should confirm exact boundaries and liabilities for any shared/common areas serving the subject property.